Sundays in London are a delight. We don’t want to brag but we’ve got them down to a fine art (clearly bragging).

 Shake it up – put on some comfortable shoes and go and explore the myriad network of interconnecting villages and towns that make up this weird old city.

-I’ve written in-depth guides to central London areas like The City, Covent Garden, Mayfair and Belgravia – but there’s just as much pleasure in exploring spots on the outer fringes like Richmond and Highgate.
+We’ve written in-depth guides to central London areas like The City, Covent Garden, Mayfair and Belgravia – but there’s just as much pleasure in exploring spots on the outer fringes like Richmond and Highgate.
 No excuses.

 Catch a Film at One of London’s Swanky Cinemas